Skip to content

 ParameterTypeRequiredDescription

-urlStringyesThe URL of the article being tracked (eg: “http://example.com/some-old/article.html“)
+urlStringyesThe URL of the tracked article (eg: “http://example.com/some-old/article.html“)

 ParselyTracker.stopEngagement